 Gout is a form of inflammatory arthritis that causes pain and discomfort, often in the toes, ankles, and knees.
 Making dietary changes can help people reduce their purine levels and the likelihood of having a gout flare.

 This article discusses several natural remedies for gout.

-Gout occurs when the body builds up too much uric acid.
-This acid is a by-product from when the body breaks down purines found in foods.
+Gout occurs when the body produces too much uric acid.
+This acid is a byproduct of when the body breaks down purines found in foods.

 Home remedies for gout include:

-Increasing fluid consumption can kick-start a person’s kidneys to release excess fluid, which can reduce swelling in a person with gout.
+Increasing fluid consumption can kick-start a person’s kidneys to release excess fluid, reducing swelling in a person with gout.

 Applying a cloth-covered ice pack to the joint can help reduce gout-related inflammation.

-Try applying an ice pack wrapped in a thin towel for 10–15 minutes at a time to help relieve pain.
+Try applying an ice pack or other cold object wrapped in a thin towel for 20 minutes to help relieve pain.

-- exercising, such as taking a brief walk, if the pain does not limit movement
+- exercising if the pain does not limit movement

 - asking for time off from work